yxwangcs/freegap/README.md

 Run `python -m freegap <algorithm>` to run evaluation conducted in our paper for `<algorithm>`, the results will be generated in `output/<algorithm>` folder with name `<dataset>-<metric>-<epsilon_value>.pdf`.

+For more details on the code, checkout the comments and function doc-strings.

 :warning: : We will cache the results in `output/<algorithm>/<algorithm>-<dataset>.json`, if this file is detected, no actual experiments will be conducted, instead, this cached results will be used directly to generate plots.
 Remember to